 So this person agreed to listen to the story, or in other words, he gave Tommy permission to talk about it.
 Based only on these quotes, this “giving the green light to do something” meaning is older than the “speed up” one, but I could be wrong on that.
 Anyways, this expression is at least over 200 years old, so that’s neat.

-Here are a few example sentences.
-Note that one sentence will use the idiom, while the other will say the same thing while using a synonymous phrase:
+Here are a few example sentences for this idiom.
+Please note that one sentence will use the expression while the other will use a synonymous phrase:

 Note: This site has the meanings for phrases, but you probably already knew that.
 Did you know, though, that the origins for many common idioms cannot be said with a certainty?
 Indeed, so what’s provided in those cases are explanations that talk about how a phrase came to be.

 In addition, quotes that contain a particular phrase may be taken from old newspapers or books.
 Keep in mind, though, that this does not mean the phrase originates from these sources newspapers, poems, or books.